Coast Guard, DHS.

 Temporary final rule.

-The Coast Guard is establishing a temporary safety zone for certain navigable waters of the Sabine River adjacent to the public boat ramp located in Orange, TX.
-This safety zone is necessary to protect persons and vessels from hazards associated with a high speed boat race competition.
+The Coast Guard is establishing a temporary safety zone for waters of the Sabine River, shoreline to shoreline, adjacent to the public boat ramp located in Orange, TX.
+This safety Start Printed Page 31505zone is necessary to protect persons and vessels from hazards associated with a high speed boat race competition.
 Persons and vessels are prohibited from entering into, transiting through, or anchoring within this safety zone unless authorized by the Captain of the Port, Port Arthur.

 Start Further Info